woocommerce/woocommerce-admin/README.md

 After cloning the repo, install dependencies:

--   `yarn install` to install JavaScript dependencies.
+-   `npm install` to install JavaScript dependencies.
 -   `composer install` to gather PHP dependencies.

 Now you can build the files using one of these commands:

--   `yarn run build` : Build a production version
+-   `npm run build` : Build a production version
--   `yarn run dev` : Build a development version
+-   `npm run dev` : Build a development version
--   `yarn start` : Build a development version, watch files for changes
+-   `npm start` : Build a development version, watch files for changes
--   `yarn run build:release` : Build a WordPress plugin ZIP file (`woocommerce-admin.zip` will be created in the repository root)
+-   `npm run build:release` : Build a WordPress plugin ZIP file (`woocommerce-admin.zip` will be created in the repository root)
--   `DRY_RUN=1 yarn run build:release` : Builds a Wordpress plugin ZIP **without** pushing it to Github and creating a release.
+-   `DRY_RUN=1 npm run build:release` : Builds a Wordpress plugin ZIP **without** pushing it to Github and creating a release.

 For more helper scripts [see here](./CONTRIBUTING.md#helper-scripts)